Using Interstellar Clouds to Search for Galactic PeVatrons: Gamma-ray Signatures from Supernova Remnants: Introduction

 Previous modelling of SNRs and clouds of target material have enabled hadronic emission to be confirmed through the characteristic pion-bump signature in several SNRs, including IC\,443, W\,44, W\,28 and W\,51C \citep{FermiPionSNR13,W51C16,W2818}.
 For this study, we adopt a baseline model adapted from \cite{AA96} and \cite{Kelner06}, to describe the evolution of the particle flux during transport through the ISM and the production of gamma rays upon reaching the cloud respectively.
 The model is described in detail in section \ref{sec:model}.

 Using this model, we quantify which combinations of accelerator and cloud properties achieve detectable levels of gamma-ray flux under standard assumptions.
 We present this information through plots demonstrating the favourable phase space for interstellar clouds, in an analogous manner to the well-known phase space for astrophysical sites of CR acceleration \citep{Hillas84}.
-In particular, this can be indicated with curves of constant gamma-ray flux, which we set to the 50 hour sensitivity of the future Cherenkov Telescope Array (CTA) at a gamma-ray energy of 100\,TeV \citep{2019scta.book.....C}.
+In particular, this can be indicated with curves of constant gamma-ray flux, such as the 50 hour sensitivity of the future Cherenkov Telescope Array (CTA) at a gamma-ray energy of 100\,TeV \citep{2019scta.book.....C}.

 CTA will outperform the current generation of Imaging Atmospheric Cherenkov Telescope (IACT) arrays, such as H.E.S.S., MAGIC and VERITAS, towards 100\,TeV; yet data from these experiments can already be used to place constraints on the flux above 10\,TeV \citep{HESSCrab2006,MagicCrab2014,VeritasCrab_2015ICRC}.
 Water Cherenkov Detector (WCD) based facilities, such as HAWC, provide a complementary view of the very high energy gamma-ray sky - with improved sensitivity around 100\,TeV at the cost of a degraded angular resolution \citep{HAWCcrab17}.
 Operating as wide field-of-view survey instruments, WCD based experiments cover large areas of the sky reducing the bias in source detection.
-The future facilities LHAASO (producing first results in a partial configuration) and SWGO (planned for the Southern hemisphere) may detect multiple such interstellar clouds illuminated by nearby SNRs \citep{LHAASOwhitepaper,sgsowhitepaper}.
+The future facilities LHAASO (already producing first results in a partial configuration) and SWGO (planned for the Southern hemisphere) may detect multiple such interstellar clouds illuminated by nearby SNRs \citep{LHAASOwhitepaper,sgsowhitepaper}.

 Using current catalogues of known SNRs and interstellar clouds, we explore which combinations of accelerators and clouds are the most promising targets to look for evidence of PeVatron activity with current instruments, such as H.E.S.S. or HAWC, and for future detectability with CTA, LHAASO or SWGO.
 By applying our model to different plausible combinations of SNRs and nearby interstellar clouds, we produce a ranked shortlist of the most promising candidate targets.